HackerYou/HYFallBootcamp2014/5-freelancing/1-Personal-Branding.md

 4. What shows up when I Google my name?
 My company name?
 5. What kind of projects do I want to work on?
 6. How will I position myself as a freelancer?
+7. How can I make sure people perceive me as an expert in my area of expertise as soon as possible?